Library

 (uk) Conan Doyle

 This book consists of 8 carefully selected short stories from Sherlock Holmes' classic novels A Study in Scarlet and A History of Adventures (1891-1892).
 Watson, a military doctor who returned to London to recuperate after being injured on the battlefield, met a very powerful detective - Sherlock Holmes.
 One day, Holmes took Watson with him to investigate a murder case in an empty house in Lawston Garden Street that caused a huge headache for the police.
 During the entire investigation of the case, mysteries emerged one after another.
 What does the scary scarlet word "RACHE" stand for on the wall of the living room at the crime scene?
 Is it a clue left by the deceased?
 Who is the old woman who disguised herself as Sherlock Holmes?
-Everything is shrouded in mystery...
-The eight short stories in the short story collection "History of Adventures" continue Sherlock Holmes's gorgeous investigative techniques in the previous novel, a beautiful girl with an IQ comparable to Sherlock Holmes, a pie-in-the-sky job, a goose with a sapphire in its belly...
-Each story is wonderful and can be called a classic!
+Everything is foggy...
+The 8 short stories in the short story collection "History of Adventures" continue Sherlock Holmes's gorgeous detective techniques in the previous novel, a beautiful girl with an IQ comparable to Sherlock Holmes, a pie-in-the-sky job, a goose with a sapphire in its belly...
+Each one is wonderful and can be called a classic!
 So what bizarre cases will our detective Sherlock Holmes encounter next?
 Let's open this book and follow the great detective to investigate the case together!

 The Creeping Man (old Translations of Sherlock Holmes)